linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_dr_flow.3.md

 Action: Meter
 *mlx5dv_dr_action_create_flow_meter* creates a meter action based on the flow meter parameters.
 The paramertes are according to the device specification.
 *mlx5dv_dr_action_modify_flow_meter* modifies existing flow meter **action** based on **modify_field_select**. **modify_field_select** is according to the device specification.

+Action: Sampler
+*mlx5dv_dr_action_create_flow_sampler* creates a sampler action, allowing us to duplicate and sample a portion of traffic.
+Packets steered to the sampler action will be sampled with an approximate probability of 1/sample_ratio provided in **attr**, and sample_actions provided in **attr** will be executed over them.
+All original packets will be steered to default_next_table in **attr**.
+A modify header format SET_ACTION data can be provided in action of **attr**, which can be executed on packets before going to default flow table.
+On some devices, this is required to set register value.

 Action Flags: action **flags** can be set to one of the types of *enum mlx5dv_dr_action_flags*: